Guy Gibson: Steenbergen

 The Commonwealth War Graves Commission (CWGC) maintains Gibson's and Warwick's graves, which are still in Steenbergen's Catholic Cemetery.
 After the war, the CWGC suggested the graves be moved back to the United Kingdom or to their cemetery in nearby Bergen op Zoom.
 However, both Eve and Gibson's father preferred that they be left where they fell.

 The town of Steenbergen has since honoured Gibson and Warwick by naming a street after each of them (Gibsonstraat and Warwickstraat); as well as after the Lancaster and the Mosquito.
 The Gibsonstraat and Warwickstraat are in the vicinity of the fatal crash; the exact location is marked by brick mosaics of the British flag and the year "1944" at 5, Mosquitostraat, between the ends of Gibsonstraat and Warwickstraat.

 Also in Steenbergen is the Dambusters Memorial Park.
 In the park is a memorial to Gibson and Warwick.
 It is a granite stone topped by the twisted propeller of a Lancaster.
 It was unveiled by Group Captain Leonard Cheshire on 7 May 1990.

 Also there has been a local council initiative that has achieved a citywalk named after Guy Gibson, named "the Gibson walking route", available free of charge, at any local tourist office.
 The route goes past all relevant places connected to Warwick and Gibsons last flight, their crashsite and honoured graves.
 Also there has been a small exhibition at the local Hotel Aarden, next to the town entrance and harbour.
 This is maintained by a local living Englishman and with kind help from (modern) ex-No. 617 Squadron crew members.
-The RAF have an annual visit planned to visit and honour the Fallen in Steenbergen.
+The RAF have an annual trip planned to visit and honour the Fallen in Steenbergen.
 No. 617 Squadron was disbanded in 2014, but was later reformed to be the first RAF squadron with the newest fighter aircraft, the Lockheed Martin F-35 Lightning II, in 2018.